lgraubner/sitemap-generator-cli/README.md

 $ sitemap-generator [options] <url>
 ```

-The crawler will fetch all sites matching folder URLs and certain file extensions.
-You can include files with `-i ext` or ignore files with `-e ext`.
-Most of the common file types are already black listed.
-File types parsed by Google are not black listed.
+The crawler will fetch all sites matching folder URLs and file types [parsed by Google](https://support.google.com/webmasters/answer/35287?hl=en).
+If present the `robots.txt` will be taken into account and possible rules are applied for any URL to consider if it should be added to the sitemap.

-**Tip**: Omit the URL protocol, the crawler will detect the right one.
+***Tip***: Omit the URL protocol, the crawler will detect the right one.

+**Important**: Executing the sitemap-generator with sites using HTML `base`-tag will not work in most cases as it is not parsed by the crawler.

-### Options
+## Options
 ```BASH
 $ sitemap-generator --help